qefKH3up/BIT608_A2/.github/ISSUE_TEMPLATE/reporting-bugs.md

 Every contribution is welcome.
 If you want to contribute but are unsure where to start, any open issues are fair game!

+## Licensing
+All contributions are made available under the same license as the already existing material being contributed to.
+Unless otherwise stated this is the MIT License.
+Please see the LICENSE file for more information.
+Regardless of the license in effect, you retain the copyright to your contribution.